-The empirical literature will be review under the following sub-theme:
+The literature will be review under the following sub-theme:

 - i.
-Reform cycle in Nigerian banking sector

-- ii.
-Difficulties in bank consolidation

-- iii.
-After consolidation in Nigerian banks
+Reforms cycle in the Nigerian banking sector - ii.
+Difficulties in bank consolidation - iii.
+After consolidation in Nigerian banks - iv.

-- iv.
 Effect of consolidation on Bank Credit - v.
 Effect of consolidation on efficiency, credit flow - vi.
-Competition effect of consolidation on banks performance in Nigeria
+Competition effect of Consolidation on banks performance in Nigeria

-2.2.8 Reforms in the Nigerian Banking Sector
+2.1.7 Reforms in the Nigerian Banking Sector